Summer Schools in Oxford

 Facilities and equipment at Summer Schools in Oxford

-The training will take place on one of the three campuses of Oxford Colleges:
+The education will take place on one of the three campuses of Oxford Colleges:

 - Lady Margaret Hall